mvaganov/CmdLineAsteroids/notes.md

 }
 ```

+`voice`
 This is a very simple task scheduler, which executes functions at a given delay.
-This is similar to Javascript's SetTimeout.
+This is functionally similar to Javascript's SetTimeout.
-In this implementation, a Tasks.Task is a container for a function to invoke, and a time to invoke it.
+In this implementation, the Tasks.Task type is basically a container for a function to invoke, and a time to invoke it.
 The System.Action type is a variable that stores a function to invoke later.
-This can also be accomplished with a delegate, as we'll see in other code soon.
+This can also be accomplished with a delegate, as we saw in DrawBuffer.IsInsideShapeDelegate.
 Each task also keeps track of what line of code called Tasks.Add, which is very valuable information when debugging asynchronous functionality like this.
 Execution of tasks happen in the Update method, where the next Task to execute is at the front of a the Tasks list.
-A seperate list gathers tasks to execute before the execution.
+A seperate list in RunUpdate gathers tasks to execute before the execution.
-	If the tasks executing add more tasks to the task list, this separation prevents an infinite loop.
+	If an executing Task ends up calling Enqueue in a nested call, this separation prevents an infinite loop.
 Ordering is done by a Binary Search algorithm, generalized to work on generic records.
 The implementation of this binary search looks like this:

 `scene`